raymens/raymens.github.io/posts/type-abstractions.md

 ```

 Documentation can be done similar to the record implementation but the more verbose XML documentation is also supported.
-This form allows you to refer to specific parameters and is especially helpfull if your code is being consumed by another (*non-F#*) dotnet library.
+This form allows you to refer to specific parameters and is especially helpful if your code is being consumed by another (*non-F#*) dotnet library.

 ```fsharp
 [<Interface>]